 Mark did some animation voices and audio dialogue replacement for the docudrama God the Father.
 A California boy pulling off multiple mafioso's was no small feat!

-Mark recently did some voice and on-screen acting in a feature film called Around the Bed by Addye Veryl Productions.
+Recently did some voice and on-screen acting in a feature film called Around the Bed by Addye Veryl Productions and Mandela Affected.

 Look for a book titled "Four Green Fields - Wild Irish Banter and Stories, Shenanigans and Poetry: Welcome Home to the Emerald Isle!" that Mark wrote with fellow authors Greg McVicker and John (J.P.)
 Sexton.